meet-thakor/let-me-know/README.md

-# let-me-know
+# Let Me Know
-A project to build a website to get people to share there trauma and suffering anonymously.
+A project to build a website to get people to share their trauma and suffering anonymously.